-Lebanon.
-In February 2019, Bahaa's house burned down due to an electrical fire that damaged the unable to support the cost of skin graft surgeries. entire property.
+Bahaa, 3, lives with his family in Berkayel in North Lebanon.
+In February 2019, Bahaa's house burned down due to an electrical fire that damaged the entire property.
 His parents had been outside during the fire, while Bahaa was still inside with his sister.

-unable to as the only exit had been blocked by the fire.
-Bahaa's father was finally able to get back basic needs such as food and shelter. into the house, but found Bahaa lying unconscious dehydration and burn injuries from the incident.
+They tried to escape from the house, but were unable to as the only exit had been blocked by the fire.
+Bahaa's father was finally able to get back into the house, but found Bahaa lying unconscious on the floor.
+He suffered from shortness of breath, dehydration and burn injuries from the incident.